clayrobbins/SlowDAO/index.md

 <p id="ts" style="margin-top: 10px; margin-bottom: 25px;">◦</p>

-1) The corporation is over 100 years old and are not fit to serve the way individuals and tech organize and operate.
+1) The corporation is over 100 years old and are not fit to serve the way individuals + tech organize and operate.

 2) Digitization has upgraded information through the internet, money through crypto, and now corporations through DAOs.